Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 https://www.facebook.com/orthostatictremor/

-- National Tremor Foundation (UK) has quite a lot of POT information; the first link below provides a high-level description of the condition, but also see the Search box, searching for “Orthostatic Tremor” locates more than 100 pages on this website
+- National Tremor Foundation (UK) has quite a lot of OT information; the first link below provides a high-level description of the condition, but also see the Search box, searching for “Orthostatic Tremor” locates more than 100 pages on this website

 https://tremor.org.uk/orthostatic-tremor/